 \subsubsection{Perceived Personality Across Scenarios and Sessions}

-We report results of personality inference on the scenario unseen during training in Table \ref{tab:same-session}.
-For space, we only show results of eGeMAPS and non-verbal features as they generally outperform the speaker embedding features; speaker embedding results are in the supplemental material.
-We observe that the regressor performs significantly worse with all features in this cross-scenario validation despite the training and evaluation datasets containing the same participants.
+We report results of personality inference on the scenario unseen during training in Table \ref{tab:same-session} (eGeMAPS only; others in Supplementary Material).
+The regressor performs significantly worse in this cross-scenario validation despite the training and evaluation datasets containing the same participants.
 For most personality dimensions, the features do not explain any of the variance.
-Only the non-verbal feature set explains a minimal amount of variance in perceived extraversion when training on the \textit{desk} interaction and evaluating with the \textit{interview} interaction, indicating that certain non-verbal behaviors predictive of extraversion in the \textit{desk} interaction generalize to the \textit{interview} interaction.
-However, the overall lack of generalizability in inferring personality emphasizes that the relationship between speech and personality varies across situations.
+Only non-verbal features explain a minimal amount of variance in Extraversion when training on the \textit{interview} and evaluating on the \textit{desk} interaction, indicating that certain non-verbal behaviors are predictive of Extraversion in both stressful and neutral interactions.
+But, the overall lack of generalizability emphasizes that the relationship between speech and personality varies across situations.

-The results of personality inference across sessions of the same conversation scenario are in Table \ref{tab:same-scenario}.
-For eGeMAPS features, this evaluation setup outperforms the evaluation in which both the training and evaluation data come from the same session and scenario (section \ref{conversation-specific-prediction}).
-This regression explains a maximum of 32\% of the variance in the agreement dimension, with the performance improvement perhaps due to using the entire conversation dataset for training rather than nine of ten folds.
-On the other hand, regression performance improves only in the \textit{interview} interaction with speaker embeddings and does not improve with non-verbal features.
+The results of personality inference across sessions of the same scenario are in Table \ref{tab:same-scenario} (eGeMAPS only; others in Supplementary Material).
+For eGeMAPS features, this evaluation setup outperforms the evaluation in which the training and test data come from the same session and scenario.
+The performance improvement is perhaps due to training with the entire conversation dataset rather than nine of ten folds.

-We still observe that the \textit{desk} interaction is more predictive of neuroticism.
+We still observe that the \textit{desk} interaction is more predictive of Neuroticism.
 These results combined with the results from the cross-scenario evaluation highlight that, within a type of scenario, there are specific and relatively consistent relationships between speech features and perceived personality dimensions.
 However, the relationships do not generalize well across different conversation scenarios.
-These results showcase the importance of developing affective computing systems that are adaptable to varying contexts, as a system developed for one context may not perform well in a different context.
+In conclusion, our results demonstrate that acoustic and non-verbal markers of personality are highly context-dependent; thus, affective computing systems should move beyond static models to account for situational context and temporal dynamics of the interaction.